jg-digital-media/jgdm-100DaysOfCode/work/codersnotes-r2.md

 + Project URL: https://projects.jonniegrieve.co.uk/react-scoreboard/
 + React Docs - Lifting State: https://reactjs.org/docs/lifting-state-up.html

+## Day 49

+### TTD Notes

+Each method that you test leaves your code better and more documented than it was before.
+Unit tests help to verify that a refactor does not add break changes to an application.

+You don't need to take an all or nothing approach.

+One test is better than no test.

+You can add additional tests while you're fixing bugs or adding new features.

+Early Return: - As soon as a condition is met, return the results.

+Each method you test leaves your code better and more documented then it was before.

 ## Day 48

 $this refers to the current object in this case PigLatin object which is a class